 Struggling with hair loss?
 “Stress speeds the production of DHT, a hormone that damages hair follicles,” says Anna Cabeca, MD.
 Luckily, tamping down DHT to keep locks thick is easy!

 DHT on the scalp makes strands thin, delicate and prone to shedding, says double board-certified physician Amy Shah, MD.
-But scrubbing it away daily with a massager like Heeta Hair Scalp Massager ($5.99, Amazon) can stop thinning in its tracks, plus thicken the diameter of new strands.
+But scrubbing it away daily with a massager like Heeta Hair Scalp Massager (Buy on Amazon, $7.98) can stop thinning in its tracks, plus thicken the diameter of new strands.
 Boost the benefits with dandruff shampoo that contains ketoconazole, a compound that boosts hair growth in 59 percent of women studied.

 Tingly peppermint essential oil prods more and thicker hair growth better than minoxidil, Korean researchers say.
 It blocks the production of DHT and improves circulation to hair follicles.

-To do: Mix 1 drop of peppermint essential oil in 1⁄4 cup of water and spritz onto the scalp daily.
+To do: Mix one drop of peppermint essential oil in a quarter-cup of water and spritz onto the scalp daily.

 Tip: Steeping tea bags for 10 minutes maximizes EGCG content.